romdeau23/wow-lfgspamfilter/README.rst

 Features
 ********

-- filtering banned and reported players
+- filtering previously banned or reported players
 - filtering based on group age or filled out voice chat
+- quickly filling out advertisement reports
 - fixing the duplicate applications bug

 **Please note that this filtering is not 100%.
 It should improve over time as you report more spam groups.**